5e/connected-drive-alerts/README.md

 ## connected-drive-alerts
 Do you forget to close your windows in your car like me?
-This tool sends alerts to a Discord server if you have left your windows open!
+This tool sends alerts to a Discord server to remind you to turn back and close them!

 Uses the [bimmer_connected](https://github.com/bimmerconnected/bimmer_connected) library to query ConnectedDrive